delprks/massive-attack/README.md

 If `warmUp` is set to true, `warmUpInvocations` determines how many times the method should be invoked before the load test starts.

+<h3>spikeFactor</h3>

+This is used to decide which response times should be considered as spikes, by multiplying the average response time and `spikeFactor`.
+It has the default value of `3.0`.

 <h3>verbose</h3>

 Set this to true if you want to see invocation times when the load test is in progress.